sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 The [Sensu Translator version 1.1.0][18] retrieves occurrence and refresh values from a Sensu Core 1.x check definition and outputs them as annotations in a Sensu Go check definition, compatible with the fatigue check filter.

-However, the Sensu Translator doesn't automatically add the fatigue check filter asset or the filter configuration you need to run it.
+However, the Sensu Translator doesn't automatically add the fatigue check filter dynamic runtime asset or the filter configuration you need to run it.
-To use the fatigue check filter asset, you must [register it][15], create a correctly configured [event filter definition][19], and [add the event filter][34] to the list of filters on applicable handlers.
+To use the fatigue check filter dynamic runtime asset, you must [register it][15], create a correctly configured [event filter definition][19], and [add the event filter][34] to the list of filters on applicable handlers.

-## Assets
+## Dynamic runtime assets

 The `sensu-install` tool in Sensu Core 1.x is replaced by [assets][12] in Sensu Go.
-Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.

 You can still install [Sensu Community plugins][21] in Ruby via `sensu-install` by installing [sensu-plugins-ruby][20].
 See the [installing plugins guide][51] for more information.